aces/Loris/docs/API/LorisRESTAPI.md

 # 2.0 Project API

-The Project API lives under the /projects part of the API URL hierarchy.
+The Project API lives under the /projects portion of the API URL hierarchy.
 It is used to get project specific settings or data.
 PUT and PATCH are not supported for the part of the API living under /projects unless otherwise noted.